Xyvir/Qharbox/README.md

 * **Implicit Node & Layer Management:** Qharbox has light markup in mind.
 Z-position is handled in-editor by "last-selected-on-top," while the SVG block's top-to-bottom order provides manual control.

 * **Slash Command Palettes for Insertion:** Pressing `/` opens a temporary command palette to quickly insert or re-instance complex shapes.
 Selecting a shape activates a "ghost" preview that follows the cursor, allowing the user to position it before clicking to insert.
+Right click allows repeat-insert, left click returns to standard interface.

 * **Undo is Erase:** There is no dedicated erase function.
 To remove markups, the user can either use the standard undo command (`Ctrl/Cmd + Z`) or delete the underlying text anchor.